Certificate of Advanced Graduate Study (CAGS) in Music Education

 (Six courses/24 credits)

 CFAAR670 Advocacy and Policy in Arts Education (Online only)

 CFAME541 Introduction to Music Technology

 The course will include activities designed to introduce students to significant technologies that can support music teaching and learning.
 These technologies will include music sequencing/production, recording, audio and MIDI editing, computer-based notation, graphic-based web authoring, social media for music distribution, and computer-assisted instruction software.
 The majority of learning activities will begin with a teacher demonstration of a set of skills in music software.
 Each demonstration will be followed by an assignment designed for students to practice those skills and demonstrate mastery of techniques.
-Successful completion of ME541 will qualify students for Level 1 certification through TI:ME (Technology Institute for Music Educators).
-Information will be provided at the end of the course for students to earn this credential for their professional profile.
-[4 credits]
+Information on applying for Level I TI:ME (Technology Institute for Music Educators) certification will be provided at the end of the course.
+[4 credits] [4 credits]

 CFAME542 Music Technology Pedagogy